imanghafoori1/laravel-MasterPass/README.md

 ### More packages from the author:

-:gem: A minimal yet powerful package to give a better structure and caching opportunity for your laravel apps.
+:gem: A minimal yet powerful package to give a better structure and caching opportunity for your Laravel apps.

 - https://github.com/imanghafoori1/laravel-widgetize

 ------------

-:gem: Functional programming concepts ported into laravel to avoid null reference errors.
+:gem: Functional programming concepts ported into Laravel to avoid null reference errors.

 - https://github.com/imanghafoori1/laravel-nullable